Reviews You Can Rely On

 The glossy finish on the Trail can be a detriment if you often find yourself hot and sweaty, as they are more prone to sliding down the nose.
 The flattened fronts and medium-sized lenses typical of the wayfarer style leave sizeable gaps around the edges where sunlight can sneak in.
 Despite these slight drawbacks, we still found much to love about these cool-looking, budget-friendly shades.

-If you are not into polarization, the Tens Classic is a higher-quality option with a more universal fit.
-Bonus: the Tens don't come with the stylish but heavy wooden bows.
+If you don't care about polarization, the Tens Classic is a higher-quality option with a more universal fit, but they're 10 grams heavier than the Trail.

 The Trail out on the trails of Tahoe with multiple testers.